Frequently Asked Questions on security clearance vetting

 Yes and no. Security clearance is not an individual decision but all matters that have significance to the task in question are investigated during the vetting.
 The applicant of a security clearance vetting (i.e. the employer, for example) decides independently which matters are relevant for recruitment.
 Former bad credit records, such as debt recovery procedures, may in some cases be information to be notified in the clearance.
 Bad credit records are dealt with on a case-by-case basis.
 Supo never takes a stand on the recruitment but the decision is always made by the employer.

 The time needed for processing a vetting varies.
 If register data is requested on the vetting subject from foreign authorities or the subject is interviewed, the time needed for the vetting may be longer.
-At the moment, Supo’s service promise is that the processing of a security clearance vetting takes about 35 working days.
+Supo's aim is that 90% of security clearance vetting investigations are completed within two months.

 If no information to be notified was disclosed in the security clearance vetting, you may be informed of the outcome of the vetting orally.
 The applicant of a security clearance vetting, i.e. the employer, for example) is obliged to notify you of the outcome of the vetting.